Yuvrajsinh05/web-man/README.md

 The purpose of this project is to demonstrate how to approach building a web application using modern frontend technologies such as ReactJS, ReduxJs, and Material-UI.
 While the initial focus is on implementing the provided UI design, the project will evolve to include additional functionality and features.

-## Prototype Design

-The design of WebmanPost is based on a simple UI prototype created using Figma.
-You can view the prototype design [here](https://www.figma.com/file/Uinz9PKpPSIcUbpEKo5r1J/Untitled?type=design&node-id=0-1&mode=design&t=Lf2QjYUaoXl9CiqE-0).
-Please note that the actual implementation may vary from the prototype.

 ## Getting Started